cwwang1979/CDefficient/README.md

 - Python (3.8.20), opencv-python (4.11.0.86), PyTorch (2.4.1), torchvision (0.19.1).

 #### Download
 Execution file, configuration file, and models are download from the [zip](???) file.
-(For reviewers, "..._cwlab" is the password to decompress the file.)

 ## Steps
 #### 1.Installation